Buy a home and rent it out immediately

 Description

-In some neighborhoods in Heerlen, there are few affordable homes.
-That is why you are not allowed to buy a home there and immediately rent it out.
-This ensures that as many affordable homes as possible remain available for people who want to live there themselves.
-This is called purchase protection.
-In some cases, you are allowed to rent out a home in these neighborhoods without a permit.
+In many neighborhoods in Heerlen, there are few affordable homes for sale.
+That is why you are not allowed to buy a home there to rent it out immediately.
+This ensures that as many affordable homes as possible remain available for people who want to live in them themselves.
+This is called buy-out protection.
+Sometimes you are allowed to rent out a home in these neighborhoods without a permit.

 You need a permit in these 16 neighborhoods in Heerlen.